omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 .. image:: upload-document-2b-77.png

-5. Click "UPLOAD" when all documents are added to the list.
+5. Click UPLOAD when all documents are added to the list.

 .. image:: upload-document-3-77.png